What Do Adventists Believe About the Sinful Nature of Humanity?

 - “For there is not a just man on earth who does good and does not sin” (Ecclesiastes 7:20, NKJV).

-Also, whether we take a look at world history or just news today, what do we find?
+Also, when we take a look at world history or just the news today, what do we find?
 Over and over, we encounter examples of just how bad humanity can be.

 No, not everyone is committing horrific, tragic crimes that affect thousands of people at a time.
 And that’s not what the Bible teaches.

 What it does teach is that everyone has sinful tendencies.
 Tendencies toward selfishness in the forms of greed, anger, lust, hatred, prejudice, gluttony, and so on.